INSPIRING AND CONNECTING PEOPLE EVERYWHERE THROUGH THE POWER OF BASKETBALL.

 Information Technology (IT) designs, develops and maintains systems and technical infrastructure that support the League’s global operations and corporate goals.
 IT works closely with NBA business areas to help them derive the highest value from their technology investments.
 This includes technologies that enable NBA employees to work most effectively and collaboratively with their co-workers, teams and partners.
 IT also interfaces with, and provides support to, NBA teams and their venues for technologies that are used during games.
 The department also provides the technical infrastructure and on-the-ground support to thousands, including employees, marketing partners, broadcasters and media at major events such as the All-Star game, Finals and Draft.
 IT is responsible for protecting the NBA’s data and infrastructure through a best-in-class Cyber Security program.

-Marketing is responsible for the NBA’s global marketing operation, directing brand development, strategy, and advertising of league-wide marketing campaigns and promotional initiatives across the NBA, WNBA, NBA D-League.
+Marketing is responsible for the NBA’s global marketing operation, directing brand development, strategy, and advertising of league-wide marketing campaigns and promotional initiatives across the NBA, WNBA, NBA G League, and NBA 2K League.
 The department includes Market Research and Analytics, Advertising and Media, Digital Marketing Strategy, Events Strategy, Customer Data Strategy, and Brand Management.

 Media Operations & Technology